gavinsimpson/fromthebottomoftheheap/_posts/2021-02-02-random-effects-in-gams.md

 2 scale          1.44    1.20     1.09     1.33
 {% endhighlight %}

 We could use the `anova()` method for `"gam"` fits but for fully penalized terms like random effects, the test isn't very good and *p* values can be badly biased.
 Wood (2017, p.
-315) says of the test "As expected, the test if clearly useless for comparing models differing in [their] random effect structure."
+315) says of the test "As expected, the test is clearly useless for comparing models differing in [their] random effect structure."
 So, maybe give this one a miss.

 Using `AIC()` to compare the models is also an option: